-Getting visitors on your website through various marketing channels is a hard and tedious task.
-So why not strategize your e-commerce website to make sure that a large chunk of your customers is converting.
+Getting visitors to your website through various marketing channels is a hard and tedious task.
+So why not strategize your e-commerce marketing to make sure you convert more first-time visitors into buyers?

 A few other facts about first-time visitors are: